 “I can’t even begin to describe all the fun we had and how truly magnificent the whole experience was,” wrote Rebecca.
 “It was a getaway we could have never made happen on our own.
 Disney does cruising right!”

 The Hall parents were sweet enough to show us their itinerary and some photos from their incredible trip.
 If you want to a Disney Cruise, or just want to find out what it’s all about, keeping reading for the highlights from the Hall’s vacation.

-We sailed for 2 days (Saturday and Sunday) and then landed in Tortola, British Virgin Islands.
-We booked a Catamaran and went out with a few other families all day.
+We were on the ship for two days (Saturday and Sunday) and then landed in Tortola, British Virgin Islands.
+We booked a Catamaran and went out with a few other families for the day.
 It was my kids’ first time snorkeling and they loved it.
-We spotted turtles and stingrays – it may have been the most fun experience of the entire trip!
+We spotted turtles and stingrays – it was probably the most fun experience of the entire trip!

 We went Goofy Golfing and the cruise also has games like basketball, fooseball, and a Tween Club called Edge with events like scavenger hunts and more.

 It’s very easy to meet characters on the cruise – you only have to wait three or four minutes versus 30 or 40 at Disneyland.
 We got to see about two per day, and one day we met five in a row!
 They also have several versions of the characters, including Captain Mickey, Traditional Mickey, etc.

 The room was awesome!
 We had an ocean view room with a large porthole and window seat.
 The room was a really good size and all four of us were comfortable and never felt smothered.

 You alternate three restaurants.
 Enchanted Garden has cool flower lights on the ceiling that open and close and the colors change on the ceiling throughout your meal and Royal Court was very elegant and made me think of Cinderella.
 The food is very gourmet and they have a great medley.
 My oldest tried everything, including escargot at the Royal Court.
 (He said it tasted like dirt!)